-12. Vapor Barrier
+13. Vapor Barrier

-The vapor barrier (used interchangeably with vapor retarder) is an important part of weatherization as it preserves other measures by preventing or reducing moisture.
+The vapor barrier (used interchangeably with vapor retarder) is an important part of weath-erization as it preserves other measures by preventing or reducing moisture.
 When a vapor barrier is being selected, it must meet International Residential Code (IRC) requirements.
 This means it must be a Class I vapor retarder rated at 0.1 perms or less.
 It must also be dark in color and puncture resistant with a thickness of at least 6 mil.

+a.
 Installation of Vapor Barrier

 Vapor barriers must be installed in the crawlspace of all site-built homes.
 The vapor barrier must be secured with stakes and cover all exposed soil.
 The vapor barrier must extend a minimum of six inches up all foundation walls and piers but should not come in contact with non-treated structural wood.
 If a wall vapor barrier is used to meet the six-inch requirement, the wall vapor barrier should be installed under the ground vapor barrier at the wall to floor connection.
+Fasten the barrier with wood strips, masonry fasteners, and sealant., such as polyurethane adhesive or acoustical sealant to a clean and flat masonry surface.
+Seams must overlap at least 12 inches.
+Seal the edges and seams with acoustical sealant, butyl caulking, or construction tape to create an airtight seal between the crawl space and the ground underneath.
 If the crawlspace does not provide adequate clearance (less than 24 inches in height) or there is a danger to the contractor or crew conducting the installation, the vapor barrier can be skipped at the discretion of the energy auditor.
 If the vapor barrier is not installed, pictures documenting the clearance restriction or other safety risk must be included in the client file along with a narrative explaining the choice.